Keksuccino/docs_fancymenu/positioning-elements.md

 # Positioning Elements in FancyMenu

 In FancyMenu, each element's position is determined by **anchor points**.
-These points are critical for accurately calculating where an element should appear on the screen, ensuring elements don't overlap, stray off-screen, or move incorrectly when the window is resized.
+These points are needed for calculating where an element should appear on the screen, ensuring elements don't overlap, stray off-screen, or move incorrectly when the window is resized.

 ## Understanding Anchor Points